-You can load the optimal default settings for the WINBIOS by selecting the Optimal icon.
-The Optimal default settings are best - case values that should optimize system performance.
-If NVRAM is corrupted, the Optimal settings are loaded automatically.

-Fail-Safe

-You can load the Fail - Safe WINBIOS Setup option settings by selecting the Fail - Safe icon from the Default section of the WINBIOS Setup main menu.
-The Fail - Safe settings provide far from optimal system performance, but are the most stable settings.
+OriginalChoose the Original icon to return to the system configuration values present in WINBIOS Setup when you first began this WINBIOS Setup session.OptimalYou can load the optimal default settings for the WINBIOS by selecting the Optimal icon.
+The Optimal default settings are best-case values that should optimize system performance.
+If NVRAM is corrupted, the Optimal settings are loaded automatically.Fail-SafeYou can load the Fail-Safe WINBIOS Setup option settings by selecting the Fail-Safe icon from the Default section of the WINBIOS Setup main menu.
+The Fail-Safe settings provide far from optimal system performance, but are the most stable settings.
 Use this option as a diagnostic aid if the system is behaving erratically.